tjodalv/libscraper/README.md

 # libscraper.js

 libscraper.js is a modular and flexible web scraping library built for Node.js, designed to simplify the process of extracting data from websites.
-It leverages Axios for HTTP requests and Cheerio for parsing HTML, allowing users to scrape and store data in various formats like JSON and CSV.
+It leverages `fetch()` for HTTP requests, Puppeteer for JavaScript-rendered pages, and Cheerio for parsing HTML, allowing users to scrape and store data in various formats like JSON and CSV.

 ## Features